310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 So yeah, basically.
 I just don’t think it makes <em>any</em> sense for someone like me, who only has the capacity to think about himself, to be Ryuseitai’s <em>leader</em>…

-I mean, if I really cared to work hard as a leader for Ryuseitai, I wouldn’t need to take a break from work just ‘cause of my mascot characters…
+I mean, if I really cared to work hard as a leader for Ryuseitai, I wouldn’t need to take a break from work just ‘cause of my yurucharas…

 I’m just cowering away in fear, aren’t I…?
 But I’m just so scared of losing their trust as their leader.
 {% endbubble %}